 The Management Team of the Company continues to demonstrate resilience and agility in carving out and implementing strategies to navigate the everchanging and difficult business world.
 They have implemented the most innovative and focused actions to sustain the Company's business in a challenging business environment.
 Undoubtedly, 2024 may not be different from the past year.
-However, we are optimistic that the Management Team will deploy strategic actions as far as is practicable to surmount these challenges and ensure that the Company's business remains viable.
+However, we are optimistic that the Management Team will deploy the necessary strategic actions to surmont these challenges and ensure that the Company's business remains viable.